Jbrimbelibap/Horman-Garage-Opener---868.3Mhz/README.md

 # Horman-Garage-Opener---868.3Mhz
-An arduino sketch meant for digispark, that allows you to open your Horman garage.
+An arduino IDE sketch meant for digispark, that allows you to open your Horman garage.
 You need a modified 868mhz rf module and a cheap RTL-SDR to decode your garage code.
 Also I can't assure you that this code will work on your particular horman garage, but if it doesn't my code is very simple and should be easy enough to adjust.
 This is the kind of remote that this project is able to replace : ![image](https://github.com/Jbrimbelibap/Horman-Garage-Opener---868.3Mhz/assets/90109439/20b7767d-ec8e-48af-87cc-f21b89f90602)